Covid-19 update | Still here for you in tough times!

 One to one advice, information & support – contact the team using the contact details above

 One to one – offsite

 The team provide support in other locations and at other times including:

-- Gryphon School – one day per week (Thursdays – term time only)
+- Gryphon School – two days per week (Mondays and Thursdays – term time only)

 - Home Visits – to young parents (by arrangement via the Health Visitor Team)

 CLOSED – Open Access Drop In – Rendezvous: Varies

 “I like coming down to the Rendezvous because the staff are really nice and if you need help, you will get it.”

 Young people come to talk to us about all sorts of things and with all sorts of questions.
 These are just some of the things we’ve helped people with recently: